Why use video and audio tools?

 Video and Audio Upload

-You must upload all videos to a cloud storage option (Echo360 or Kaltura) and not directly to your Learn.UQ course site.
+You must upload all videos to a cloud storage option and not directly to your Learn.UQ course site.

 Benefits of cloud storage include: